iciso/iqra/README.md

 # IQRA - Islamic Quiz Rivalry App

-KALAM is an open-source project dedicated to making Quranic Arabic vocabulary accessible to everyone.
-Our mission is to help Muslims and Arabic language enthusiasts develop a deeper connection with the Quran through interactive learning tools.
+IQRA is the first freeware open-source Islamic knowledge quiz app.
+Increase your knowledge of Islam by learning or playing quiz challenges.
+Our mission is to help Muslims and Arabic language enthusiasts develop a deeper connection with Islam and the Glorious Quran through interactive learning, quizz challenges, and gaming tools.

 ## Features

-- Interactive flashcards with Quranic vocabulary
+- Quiz challenges across 12 major subjects in Islam
-- Quizzes to test and reinforce learning
+- Interactive lessons to test and reinforce learning
 - Vocabulary matching games
 - Progress tracking
-- Examples from the Quran for context
+- Infographic examples from the Quran for context
 - Responsive design for desktop and mobile use
 - Word lists for organized learning
 - Root word explorer